 We will visit small Martha Lake where the birds can’t help but be close by, and we will lunch at large Derrick Lake with its expansive views and large rafts of waterfowl.
 Our route back takes us along a canal where ducks often linger at close range.
 Hiking distance varies depending on the interests of the group, but generally is from three to five miles.
 Camera gear, scopes and collapsible tripods can be accommodated, but should be well protected against possible jostling.
 Small folding chairs can also be taken along.
 Travel distance from Burns to the birding site is about forty miles and is a birding opportunity in its own right.
 Bring snacks, lunch and drinks.
 A birding guide will join this tour for expertise!
 CARAVAN TOUR (We lead, you drive).

-$100 / person, Friday, April 12, 8 a.m. to 4 p.m.
+$100 / person, Friday, April 11, 8 a.m. to 4 p.m. | Spots available for 6 people

 WATERFOWL ID TOUR